Skip to main content

 How to set up GST, VAT, HST, or sales tax and how the tax is calculated

-Updated over a week ago
+Updated this week

 Consumption or Sales taxes can be used in a forecast when a tax needs to be collected on top of the amount listed on the P&L. The tax collected as cash is offset by a liability account on the Balance Sheet.
-These types of tax are likely to be applied to Revenue, Cost of Sales, and Expense accounts because they are often associated with purchases of products and/or services.
+These types of taxes are likely to be applied to Revenue, Cost of Sales, and Expense accounts because they are often associated with purchases of products and/or services.

 Some common types of consumption tax include: